 To track Overdue Invoices by Due Date using Databox, follow these steps:

-The Paid Invoices metric in QuickBooks tracks the total amount of money received from customers against the invoices that you have marked as paid.
+The Paid Invoices Amount metric in QuickBooks represents the total amount of money received from customers for paid invoices.
+It is a critical measure of the company's cash flow and revenue growth.